Sunbeam Afridi: 350hp Sunbeam

 The Manitou was noteworthy for being fitted to the 350hp Sunbeam racing car in 1920, which was later bought by Malcolm Campbell to set land speed records and became one of Campbell's Blue Birds.

 Coatalen redesigned the engine substantially for use in the 350 hp Sunbeam car.
 The twin-cam four-valve head was replaced by a single-cam three-valve head, possibly from the Arab, the increase in bore to 120 mm allowing space for three valves.

 To ensure adequate bearing surface at the big ends Coatalen retained the articulated connecting rods, where one rod runs on the crankshaft journal, but the other acts indirectly, through a journal on the other rod.
 The difficulty is that this gives a slightly different piston stroke and journal rotation centres for each bank, which can lead to unbalance and possible vibration problems.
 Stroke was thus 135 mm on one bank and 142 mm on the other.

 After initial use by Coatalen, the car was sold to Sir Malcolm Campbell for an attempt at the world land speed record.

 Tartar

 The Sunbeam Tartar was an obscure experimental engine intended for use on airships.
-The V-12 Tartar was of radically different construction in that individual cylinders formed each bank as opposed to groups of three in integral blocks.
+The V12 Tartar was of radically different construction in that individual cylinders formed each bank as opposed to groups of three in integral blocks.
 Built in prototype form only, the Tartar retained the 110 mm bore, 135 mm stroke, and dual ignition system of the Manitou; but introduced a single overhead camshaft operating the four valves in each cylinder via rockers.
 From its 15.4 L displacement the Tartar developed 300 hp but failed to gain any orders; however it may have provided inspiration for the large Sunbeam Sikh airship engine which also had individual cylinders.